endriVV/koWloon-generic-notes/README.md

 ## Build from source

-Install Nim and the needed libraries: Wnim, Winim, Jsony, Puppy, Supersnappy, Nipref, and compile koWloon.nim
+Install Nim and the needed libraries: Wnim, Winim, Jsony, Puppy, Supersnappy, Nipref, and compile koWloon.nim with flags: --app:gui --threads:on

 # Demo: